Arcandrus/the-cosy-narwhal/README.md

-# the-cosy-narwhal
+# The Cosy Narwhal - Handmade Crochet Toys
+This project was a collaboration with my friend, Emma, who makes crochet toys and accessories, to create an e-commerce platform for her products.

-Code Institute Project Milestone 4 - Django Full Stack E-Commerce Development
+# Code Institute Project Milestone 4 - Django Full Stack E-Commerce Development

 ## Table of Contents